 The good thing is, you won’t have any negative reactions to the odors—other than just wrinkling your face at the smell.
 You do have one way of dealing with the stink if you had to buy a lower-quality mattress.

 When you get your new mattress into your bedroom, don’t put sheets on it right away.
 In fact, don’t sleep on your new mattress for the first night.
 Open the bedroom window and allow the odor to go away on its own.
 After 24 hours, you should be able to dress the bed up with sheets, pillows, and your comforter.

 Memory foam mattresses have an issue when it comes to temperature control.
 They tend to hold in your body’s heat, making you hotter.
 If it’s summertime, you’ll feel that more.

-The reason your mattress heats up like this is because it responds to your body heat and contours to your body’s curves.
+The reason your mattress heats up like this is that it responds to your body heat and contours to your body’s curves.
 That’s good, except for trapping the heat you throw off.

 Gel foam mattress benefits include benefits similar to the memory foam mattress.

-You won’t feel much motion transfer, if your partner is having a particularly “wiggly” night.
+You won’t feel much motion transfer if your partner is having a particularly “wiggly” night.
 Your body gets the even support it needs, helping to reduce the pains you may have felt from an innerspring mattress.
-The microbeads actually make this mattress even more dense.
+The microbeads actually make this mattress even denser.
 More density equals additional comfort and durability.